Insubric/elevation-profiler/README.md

 Description
 -----------
-**Elevation profiler** (see Krebs et al. 2015) is a GIS tool designed to work with ArcGIS that automatically calculates transverse or longitudinal elevation profiles of different lengths starting from a digital elevation model (e.g. high resolution Lidar DEM) and a shapefile of points (i.e. the midpoints of the profile segments).
+**Elevation profiler** (see Krebs et al. 2015) is an open source GIS tool designed to work with ArcGIS that automatically calculates transverse or longitudinal elevation profiles of different lengths starting from a digital elevation model (e.g. high resolution Lidar DEM) and a shapefile of points (i.e. the midpoints of the profile segments).
 The calculated profiles are then saved in comma-separated tabular data files (.csv).

 Definitions
 ----------------------